tsunghsiang/pundi-x-hw/readme.md

 ## Verify Code on Etherscan

-In the configuration file [package.json](./package.json), the field ```etherscan``` property has been filled with secret key.
+In the configuration file [package.json](./package.json), the field ```etherscan``` property has been filled with a secret key.
 We are going to verify contract services with the aid of the plugin [hardhat-etherscan](https://hardhat.org/).
 Anyone could consullt the [page](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html) for details.

 From the last section, we have known the deployed contract address.
 Therefore when we would like to verify contract services, please type the command as below:
 ```command